Michael Bisping breaks down UFC 268’s biggest bouts

 In the headline bout, Kamaru Usman defends his welterweight title against Colby Covington for a second time, having finished his fierce rival in the fifth round of their first encounter, in December 2019.

 While their clash this weekend sees the pair run back one of the greatest title fights in UFC history, the co-main event is a rematch of a rather less competitive championship match-up.
-Rose Namajunas defends her strawweight belt against Weili Zhang, having stopped the Chinese star via head kick in the first round of their initial meeting, in April.
+Rose Namajunas defends her strawweight belt against Weili Zhang, having stopped the Chinese star with a head kick in the first round of their initial meeting, in April.

-Elsewhere on the card, lightweights Justin Gaethje and Michael Chandler go head-to-head, with each man having lost a title fight in his last outing.
+Elsewhere on the card, the lightweights Justin Gaethje and Michael Chandler go head to head, with each man having lost a title fight in his last outing.
 Just over a year ago, Gaethje was submitted by then-champion Khabib Nurmagomedov, who subsequently relinquished his belt, with Chandler coming up short against Charles Oliveira for the vacant strap earlier this year.

 Covington, Zhang and Chandler are the betting underdogs in their respective bouts this Saturday, and former UFC middleweight champion Michael Bisping has spoken to The Independent about each fighter’s chances of winning.
 Bisping himself has been an underdog at Madison Square Garden and – like Covington and Zhang this weekend – has rematched opponents with gold on the line, so Britain’s first ever UFC title-holder is well positioned to offer advice...